Model theory of operator algebras II: Model theory: Stability, the order property, and nonisomorphic ultrapowers

 Our use of the term ``stable" in this paper agrees with model theoretic terminology in both continuous and discrete logic.
 Motivated by model theory, in 1981 Krivine and Maurey defined a related notion of stability for Banach spaces that is now more familiar to many analysts (\cite{KM}).
 It is characterized by the requirement

 for any uniformly bounded sequences $\{x_i\}$ and $\{y_j\}$, and any free ultrafilters $\CU, \CV$ on $\mathbb{N}$.
-One can show (\cite{Iovino:StableI}) that a Banach space satisfies (*) if and only if no quantifier-free formula has the order property (cf. \S \ref{S.OP}), so model theoretic stability implies stability in the sense of Krivine-Maurey.
+One can show (\cite{Iovino:StableI}) that a Banach space satisfies (*) if and only if no quantifier-free formula has the order property in that structure(cf. \S \ref{S.OP}), so model theoretic stability of the theory of a Banach space $X$ implies stability of $X$in the sense of Krivine-Maurey.

 We proved in \cite{FaHaSh:Model1} that all infinite-dimensional C*-algebras are unstable.
 The same cannot be said for infinite-dimensional Banach algebras: take a stable Banach space and put the zero product on it.
-But a stable Banach space can become unstable when it is turned into a Banach algebra.
+However a stable Banach space can become unstable when it is turned into a Banach algebra.
 We exhibit this behavior in Proposition \ref{T.BAlg} below.